monika-mak/AI-Heroes-PP4/README.md

 - ### Forking

     To fork my project you must;
-    1. Sign in to Github and go to my [repository](https://github.com/monika-mak/AI-Heroes-PP4)
+    1. Sign in to Github and go to my [AI Heroes repository](https://github.com/monika-mak/AI-Heroes-PP4)
     2. Locate the Fork button at the top right of the page.
     3. Select this.
     4. The fork is now in your repositories.